aershov24/PMSC_Candidates_Test/Kanban_laaroussiikram01@gmail.com.md

 ---

-## Q3: When to use Kanban and when to avoid it ?
+## Q3: When to use Kanban and when to avoid it ? give two examples in each case

 **Difficulty:** `Senior`